-Let me walk you through how to make a beeswax candle!
-All you need is beeswax, coconut oil, and essential oils to whip up your own candles.
+Learn how to make beeswax candles at home with natural ingredients like pure beeswax, coconut oil, and essential oils!
 You will have a flickering candle that offers an amazing aroma to fill your home.
 You will find that homemade beeswax candles are a safer and natural way to take part in candle making.

 Grab you a glass jar and supplies and work on making some homemade candles for your home, or even to gift to loved ones.
 These make great birthday or holiday gifts.
 Also learn how to make easy lip balm, or this whipped body butter.